 - Computed tomography (CT) (allows direct visualization of the abdominal organs).

-- Arterial blood gas test (takes blood directly from an artery and tests levels of oxygen, carbon dioxide and acidity or pH level).
+- Arterial blood gas test (takes blood directly from an artery and tests oxygen, carbon dioxide, and acidity or pH level).

 Treatment for diaphragmatic hernia

 Both congenital and acquired diaphragmatic hernias generally require urgent surgery.
-The surgery must be done to remove the abdominal organs from the chest and place them back in the abdomen.
+The surgery must remove the abdominal organs from the chest and place them back in the abdomen.
 The surgeon will then repair the diaphragm.

 With an HDC, surgeons can perform the surgery as early as 48 to 72 hours after the baby is born.
-Surgery may occur earlier in emergency situations or may be delayed.
+Surgery may occur earlier in emergencies or may be delayed.

 Each case is different.
 The first step is to stabilize the baby and increase his oxygen levels.
 A variety of medications and techniques are used to help stabilize the baby and help with breathing.

-These babies are best served in a center with a highly specialized Neonatal Intensive Care Unit (NICU).
-Once the baby is stabilized, it can be operated.
+These babies are best served in a highly specialized Neonatal Intensive Care Unit (NICU) center.
+Once the baby is stabilized, it can be operated on.

 With an HDA, the patient usually needs to be stabilized before surgery.
 Because most cases of UGIB are due to injury, there may be other complications, such as internal bleeding.
 Therefore, surgery should be performed as soon as possible.